DavidVujic/python-polylith-docs/docs/deployment.md

 The `poetry build-project` command will make it possible to use relative package includes as how components and bases are added to Python Polylith projects.
 Relative includes are currently not possible by default in __Poetry__, that is where the __Multiproject__ plugin comes in.

-## Hatch, PDM and Rye
+## Hatch, PDM, Rye and uv
-Hatch and PDM support relative includes via the `[tool.poetry.bricks]` configuration.
+Hatch, PDM, Rye and uv support relative includes via the `[tool.poetry.bricks]` configuration.
 Nothing extra needed other than the build hooks.

 ### Building source distributions (sdist)?